This site is intended for U.S. healthcare professionals.

 • Elevation of liver tests may require dosing interruption, dose reduction, or permanent discontinuation of BESPONSA.
 Permanently discontinue treatment if VOD occurs.
 If severe VOD occurs, treat according to standard medical practice

-• There was a higher post-HSCT non-relapse mortality rate in patients receiving BESPONSA, resulting in a higher Day 100 post-HSCT mortality rate
+• There was a higher post-HSCT NRM rate in patients receiving BESPONSA, resulting in a higher Day 100 post-HSCT mortality rate

-Hepatotoxicity, Including Hepatic VOD: Hepatotoxicity, including fatal and life-threatening VOD, occurred in 23/164 patients (14%) during or following treatment with BESPONSA or following subsequent HSCT.
+Hepatotoxicity, Including Hepatic VOD: In adult patients in the INO-VATE ALL trial, hepatotoxicity, including fatal and life-threatening VOD, occurred in 23/164 patients (14%) during or following treatment with BESPONSA or following subsequent HSCT.
 VOD was reported up to 56 days after the last dose during treatment or follow-up without an intervening HSCT.
 The median time from HSCT to onset of VOD was 15 days.

 Patients with prior VOD or serious ongoing liver disease are at an increased risk of worsening liver disease, including development of VOD, following treatment with BESPONSA.
 Monitor closely for signs and symptoms of VOD; these may include elevations in total bilirubin, hepatomegaly (which may be painful), rapid weight gain, and ascites.
 For patients proceeding to HSCT, the recommended duration of treatment with BESPONSA is 2 cycles.
 A third cycle may be considered for patients who do not achieve a CR or CRi and MRD-negativity after 2 cycles.
 Monitor liver tests closely during the first month post HSCT, then less frequently thereafter, according to standard medical practice.

-Increased Risk of Post-HSCT Non-Relapse Mortality (NRM): There was a higher post-HSCT NRM rate in patients receiving BESPONSA, resulting in a higher Day 100 post-HSCT mortality rate.
+Increased Risk of Post-HSCT Non-Relapse Mortality (NRM): In adult patients in the INO-VATE ALL trial, there was a higher post-HSCT NRM rate in patients receiving BESPONSA, resulting in a higher Day 100 post-HSCT mortality rate.
 The rate of post-HSCT NRM was 31/79 (39%) with BESPONSA and 8/35 (23%) with investigator’s choice of chemotherapy.
 In the BESPONSA arm, the most common causes of post-HSCT NRM included VOD and infections.
+In a study of pediatric patients, 26/53 patients (49%) had a follow-up HSCT.
+The post-HSCT NRM rate was 7/26 (27%).
 Monitor closely for toxicities post HSCT, including signs and symptoms of infection and VOD.

 Myelosuppression: Myelosuppression, and severe, life-threatening, and fatal complications of myelosuppression, including hemorrhagic events and infections, have occurred with BESPONSA.
-Thrombocytopenia and neutropenia were reported in 83/164 patients (51%) and 81/164 patients (49%), respectively.
-Febrile neutropenia was reported in 43/164 patients (26%).
+In adult patients in the INO-VATE ALL trial, thrombocytopenia and neutropenia were reported in 83/164 patients (51%) and 81/164 patients (49%), respectively.
+Febrile neutropenia was reported in 43/164 adult patients (26%).

-Infusion-Related Reactions: Infusion-related reactions (all Grade 2) were reported in 4/164 patients (2%).
-Premedicate with a corticosteroid, antipyretic, and antihistamine prior to dosing.
-Monitor patients closely during and for at least 1 hour after the end of the infusion for the potential onset of infusion-related reactions including symptoms such as fever, chills, rash, or breathing problems.
+Infusion-Related Reactions: Infusion-related reactions (all Grade 2) were reported in 4/164 adult patients (2%).
+In pediatric patients, infusion-related reactions occurred in 4/53 (8%) patients.
+Premedicate with a corticosteroid, an antipyretic, and an antihistamine prior to dosing.
+Monitor patients closely during and for at least 1 hour after the end of the infusion for the potential onset of infusion-related reactions, including symptoms such as fever, chills, rash, or breathing problems.
 Interrupt the infusion and institute appropriate medical management if an infusion-related reaction occurs.
 Depending on the severity, consider discontinuation of the infusion or administration of steroids and antihistamines.
 For severe or life-threatening infusion reactions, permanently discontinue BESPONSA.

 Embryo-Fetal Toxicity: BESPONSA can cause embryo-fetal harm.
 Apprise pregnant women of the potential risk to the fetus.
 Advise males and females of reproductive potential to use effective contraception during BESPONSA treatment and for at least 5 and 8 months after the last dose, respectively.
 Advise women to contact their healthcare provider if they become pregnant or if pregnancy is suspected during treatment with BESPONSA.

-Adverse Reactions: The most common (≥20%) adverse reactions observed with BESPONSA were thrombocytopenia, neutropenia, infection, anemia, leukopenia, fatigue, hemorrhage, pyrexia, nausea, headache, febrile neutropenia, transaminases increased, abdominal pain, gamma-glutamyltransferase increased, and hyperbilirubinemia.
-The most common (≥2%) serious adverse reactions were infection, febrile neutropenia, hemorrhage, abdominal pain, pyrexia, VOD, and fatigue.
+Adverse Reactions: The most common (≥20%) adverse reactions in adult and pediatric patients, including laboratory abnormalities, are thrombocytopenia, pyrexia, neutropenia, infection, anemia, vomiting, leukopenia, hemorrhage, fatigue, nausea, febrile neutropenia, headache, transaminases increased, abdominal pain, gamma-glutamyltransferase increased, and hyperbilirubinemia.

 Nursing Mothers: Advise women against breastfeeding while receiving BESPONSA and for 2 months after the last dose.